caterinaurban/Libra/README.md

 ### RQ2: Answering Bias Queries

+The results of the experimental evaluation performed to answer RQ2 are shown in Tables 10-12 and summarized in Table 2.
+To reproduce them one can use the script `compas.sh` within Libra's `src/libra/` folder.
+This expects the full path to Libra's executable as input:

+    ./compas.sh <path to env>/bin/libra

+The script will generate the corresponding log files in Libra's `src/libra/tests/compas/logs`.
+These can be manually inspected or a table summary of them can be generated using the script `fetch.ch` in Libra's `src/libra/tests/compas/logs` folder.

+> Please take note of the expected execution times before launching the script.
+On a less powerful machine than that used for our evaluation it might be preferable to comment out the most time consuming lines from the script before launching it.

+In the `src/libra/tests/german` folder are also present the original dataset `compas.csv` and the artificially fair and biased datasets `compas-fair.csv` and `compas-bias.csv`, as well as the 8 neural networks trained on each of these datasets.

 ### RQ3: Effect of Model Structure on Scalability

 The results of the experimental evaluation performed to answer RQ3 are shown in Table 3.